home > indexing

 For your sake, don't forget how important this is.
 If you generate an index and then decide to make edits to it, you'll need to make visible your fields again.
 Then, to see your edits manifest in a newly generated index, you'll have to remember to turn them off.
 Many indexers get slipped up in this awkward cycle.

 By the way, not all your page numbers will be wrong if you fail to turn off hidden text before generating, especially if your documentation has many pages that aren't completely filled.
-What causes the inaccurate page numbers is reflow, but if youre document has very few index entries and a lot of leeway for minor reflow, you may not even notice you're creating pagination errors in your index.
+What causes the inaccurate page numbers is reflow, but if your document has very few index entries and a lot of leeway for minor reflow, you may not even notice you're creating pagination errors in your index.
 So seriously, be careful.

 If your page numbers are WILDLY off, however, then you are having some other problem.
 Check the settings within your {INDEX} field (the index code itself) to make sure you're using the page numbers you want.
 If you're not careful, a very common mistake that makes good writers look like complete idiots is when multipart page numbers are only half-appearing.
 For example, if you have nonnumerical "4, 7, 1, 6, 3" when you should be seeing "2.4, 2.7, 3.1, 5.6, 8.3," your multipart numbers aren't rendering properly.